Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Experiments

 \subsection{Results}

-\paragraph*{Setup and primary comparison.} We first compare test accuracy across methods. \textbf{Table~\ref{table:flfp1}} summarizes results for $(n,m)=(3,1)$ under three unlabeled-set priors $\pi\in\{0.2,0.5,0.8\}$, with each entry reported as mean$\pm$std over five independent tuple constructions.
-Taken together with \textbf{Table~\ref{tab:perf-calib-sig}}, NTMP(+ABS) not only improves AP/AUROC but also reduces ECE\textsubscript{TS}/Brier\textsubscript{TS}, with small Holm–adjusted $p$-values and positive Cliff’s $\delta$ (small–to–medium), indicating statistically significant and practically meaningful gains.
+We first compare test accuracy across methods.
+Table~\ref{table:flfp1} summarizes results for $(n,m)=(3,1)$ under three unlabeled-set priors $\pi\in\{0.2,0.5,0.8\}$, with each entry reported as mean$\pm$std over five independent tuple constructions.
+Taken together with Table~\ref{tab:perf-calib-sig}, NTMP(+ABS) not only improves AP/AUROC but also reduces ECE\textsubscript{TS}/Brier\textsubscript{TS}, with small Holm–adjusted $p$-values and positive Cliff’s $\delta$ (small–to–medium), indicating statistically significant and practically meaningful gains.

-\paragraph*{NTMP is best in most settings.} Both corrected variants (ABS/ReLU) consistently lead, often by large margins.
+Both corrected variants (ABS/ReLU) consistently lead, often by large margins.
 For example, on \textsc{CIFAR-10} with $\pi{=}0.5$, NTMP(ABS) attains $\approx 80.0\%$ vs.\ $67.8\%$ for UUcor and $69.2\%$ for plain URE.
-On \textsc{MNIST} and \textsc{FashionMNIST}, NTMP frequently exceeds $95\%$, whereas UU degrades notably when $\pi\neq\alpha$, highlighting the benefit of exploiting \emph{exact} tuple counts rather than treating $\tilde D_T$ as a generic unlabeled set.
+On \textsc{MNIST} and \textsc{FashionMNIST}, NTMP frequently exceeds $95\%$, whereas UU degrades notably when $\pi\neq\alpha$, highlighting the benefit of exploiting exact tuple counts rather than treating $\tilde D_T$ as a generic unlabeled set.

-\paragraph*{Plain URE is informative but less reliable.} In a few cases (e.g., \textsc{SVHN} at $\pi{=}0.2$), URE matches or slightly exceeds corrected NTMP, confirming that the unbiased objective carries signal.
+In a few cases (e.g., \textsc{SVHN} at $\pi{=}0.2$), URE matches or slightly exceeds corrected NTMP, confirming that the unbiased objective carries signal.
 However, URE shows higher variance and overfitting, while ABS/ReLU provide steadier gains across datasets and priors—consistent with our variance and conditioning analysis.

-\paragraph*{UU(+ABS) $>$ UU, but both trail NTMP} Adding a clamp improves UU over its uncorrected form, yet the gap to NTMP remains substantial—especially around $\pi{=}0.5$—suggesting that \emph{count-aware} risk reconstruction outperforms mixing two unlabeled bags that ignore tuple constraints.
+Adding a clamp improves UU over its uncorrected form, yet the gap to NTMP remains substantial—especially around $\pi{=}0.5$—suggesting that count-aware risk reconstruction outperforms mixing two unlabeled bags that ignore tuple constraints.

-\paragraph*{Clustering baselines are weakest} KM/KM++ hover around $50$--$60\%$ in balanced regimes and rarely exceed trivial baselines when imbalanced, confirming that count-only supervision provides signal that unsupervised clustering fails to extract.
+KM/KM++ hover around $50$--$60\%$ in balanced regimes and rarely exceed trivial baselines when imbalanced, confirming that count-only supervision provides signal that unsupervised clustering fails to extract.